 The road winds its way through the southwestern parts of World Heritage Laponia, through a landscape sculpted by the latest ice age.
-Everywhere you look reminds you of the great geological forces that have affected the landscape.
+Everywhere you look, will remind you of the great geological forces that have affected the landscape.
 This is also where the Sámi have lived and cultivated the landscape for thousands of years – cultural traditions that are still alive today.
 Travelling along the road called ‘The Road West’ among the locals is to travel in several dimensions – remember that it is also Sweden’s longest dead-end.

 Stora Sjöfallet and the mountain Nieras